-Armonico Consort has completed its first year acting as its own agent.
+Armonico Consort has continued to act as its own agent.
 This has proved to be a very wise decision seeing both an increase in the number and quality of bookings.
 This has enabled us to improve further the conditions which the musicians work, enabling us to work to even higher standards with an increased number of rehearsals.
-The release of 'Dido & Aeneas' on the Signum label was greeted by incredible reviews in all the national papers, which then led to an avalanche of bookings for the following season.
+New releases on the Signum label were greeted by very positive reviews in all the national papers, which then led to an avalanche of bookings for the following season.
 AC Continues to develop unique programmes working with young and emerging artists, identifying new talent especially.